alexaergun/weatherdash/README.md

 # Weather-Dashboard
 ## Description
-Weather-Dashboard is an application to find a weather condition of a given city both the current and 5-Days forecast at the same time.
+Weather-Dashboard is an application to find any weather condition of a given city both the current and 5-Days forecast at the same time.
 The server-side API used to get response data object is retrieved from the Open Weather APi.
 The current weather section is including the following weather characters and date.
 * City, Date, Icon-image